ibm-cloud-docs/dl/faqs.md

 Six MZRs are in plan for 1H20 (Frankfurt, Tokyo, London, and Sydney in 1H20; Toronto and Sao Paulo in 2H20.

-## If Direct Link is not available for SZRs, how do  financial services clients handle the data that they need to keep in their regions?
+## If Direct Link "2.0" is not available for SZRs, how do  financial services clients handle the data that they need to keep in their regions?
 {: #roadmap-szrs}
 {: faq}

-Any existing customers on classic IaaS can remain in classic IaaS and continue to access classic IaaS outside of VPC-enabled data centers on Direct Link or Direct Link on Classic.
+Any existing customers on classic IaaS can remain in classic IaaS and continue to access classic IaaS data centers on Direct Link "2.0" or Direct Link on Classic.
+VPC connectivity is fully supported ONLY on Direct Link "2.0".

-## Will Direct Link be available in all {{site.data.keyword.cloud_notm}} data centers?
+## Will Direct Link "2.0" be available in all {{site.data.keyword.cloud_notm}} data centers?
 {: #dc}
 {: faq}